 Ensuring the Secure Return of Organisational Assets

 Properly managing organisational assets during employment, contracts, or agreements is essential to maintaining information security.
+This is where ISO 27001 control 5.11 comes in – Return of Assets.

 Ensuring that all assets are returned during role transitions, such as employment termination or contract completion, helps safeguard organisational resources and mitigates risks of unauthorised access or data breaches.